 If you're concerned about how you'll be treated in a specific destination, ask fellow travelers of color what their experiences have been there.
-An excellent resource for African Americans, including destination-specific reports from several travelers, is blacktravels.blogspot.com.
+An excellent resource for African Americans, including destination-specific reports, is I'm Black and I Travel.
 Or check out the Minority Travelers' Forum section of my Travel Forums.

 Will you encounter unfriendliness in your travels?
 Definitely.
 Everyone does — and of course we still live in a world where ethnicity alone affects how strangers treat each other.
 But be careful not to over-attribute grumpiness to racism.
 In the words of one American traveler of color: "I think we're more likely to interpret bad behavior from non-Americans as being racist because of our history with white Americans.
 Often their impatience is just because we're American, and we're clueless about other people's cultures and practices."